Complexity and curvature of (pairs of) Cohen-Macaulay modules, and their applications: Introduction

 \section{Introduction}

 The notions of (projective and injective) complexity and curvature of a module were introduced by Avramov in \cite{Avr89a}, \cite{Avr89b} and \cite{Avr96}.
 These invariants measure the growth of Betti and Bass numbers of a module, and distinguish the modules of infinite projective and injective dimension.
 Later, in \cite{AB00}, the notion of complexity was extended by Avramov-Buchweitz to each pair of modules (\Cref{defn:cx-M-N}), which measures the polynomial growth rate of Ext of the pair of modules.
 The related notion of Tor complexity of a pair of modules (\Cref{defn:tcx-tcurv}), was first studied by Dao in \cite{Dao}.
 Inspired by these notions, we define Ext and Tor curvature of a pair of modules (Definitions~\ref{defn:curv-M-N} and \ref{defn:tcx-tcurv}).
 Complexity and curvature of a module can be described as that of a pair of modules by taking one of them as the residue field, see \Cref{defn:cx-curv}.
 The aim of this article is to study (Ext and Tor) complexity and curvature of pairs of certain CM (Cohen-Macaulay) modules, and establish lower bounds of complexity and curvature of pairs of modules in terms of that of a single module.
 It is well known that the residue field has maximal complexity and curvature, which characterizes complete intersection local rings.
 As applications of our results, we provide some upper bounds of the curvature of the residue field in terms of curvature and multiplicity of any nonzero CM module.
 Moreover, for a large class of CM modules, we show that their (injective) complexity and that of the residue field differ at most by $1$.
 Thus, we obtain characterizations of complete intersection local rings (including hypersurfaces and regular rings) in terms of complexity and curvature of pairs of certain CM modules.
+Along the way, we also establish a Tor version of a result \cite[Thm.~II.(3)]{AB00} of Avramov-Buchweitz, see \Cref{prop:AB-like-result-on-tcx}.(1).
 As some other applications, we provide partial results towards understanding rings whose injective curvature (as a module over itself) is at most $1$ or for which the injective curvature of the module of K\"{a}hler differentials is at most $1$.
+In particular, \Cref{thm-C}.(2) provides partial progress towards \cite[Ques.~1.3]{CSV} and a question of Huneke (see \cite[Ques., p.~647]{JL07}), while \Cref{thm-D} shows that the conjectures of Vasconcelos \cite[Conj.~($\operatorname{C}_2$), p.~1807]{Va78} and Berger \cite{berg} are affirmative in certain cases.

 \begin{setup} Throughout, unless otherwise specified, let $(R,\fm,k)$ be a commutative Noetherian local ring, and all $R$-modules are assumed to be finitely generated. \end{setup}

 As is often standard, we usually refer to projective complexity and curvature simply as complexity and curvature moving forward.